A Global Spiritual Community: For A Changing World

 Perhaps unity begins not only as an idea, but as something learned and lived together.

-Around the world, Bahá’í communities are made up of people from all walks of life who are learning to live in unity, striving to place spiritual principles at the centre of daily life, and working to build peaceful, loving, and inclusive communities.
+Bahá’í communities are made up of people from all walks of life who are learning to live in unity, striving to place spiritual principles at the centre of daily life, and working to build peaceful, loving, and inclusive communities.

-In this unfolding pattern, a new chapter begins—one that speaks to the needs of our time.
+In this unfolding pattern, a new chapter begins, one that speaks to the needs of our time.

 A Quick Overview